nghingothanhnghi/frontend/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 Beside i've also installed some plugins develop the frontend regularly as
 - React Router [Tutorial for install](https://reactrouter.com/en/main/start/tutorial)
 - Axios.
 [Tutorial for install](https://www.npmjs.com/package/axios#example)
 - Tailwind CSS.
 [Tutorial for install here](https://tailwindcss.com/docs/guides/vite).
 And also install Tailwind UI for React depends on [Headless UI](https://headlessui.dev/) to power all of the interactive behavior and [Heroicons](https://heroicons.com/) for icons, so you'll need to add these two libraries to project.
-You need some reference class from Tailwind, can get this [link](https://nerdcave.com/tailwind-cheat-sheet)
+You need some reference class from Tailwind, can get this [link](https://nerdcave.com/tailwind-cheat-sheet) and reference components with [link](https://flowbite.com/docs/components/jumbotron/)

 # Start
 In the project root directory, you can run: